 In addition, applicants may be required to have certification(s), such as a CPA, Certified Financial Service Auditor (CFSA), Certified Information Systems Auditor (CISA), or Certified Internal Auditor (CIA).
 Actual certification(s) required depends on the position.

 Employers may also stipulate that applicants have experience in accounting or auditing with some managerial experience, along with knowledge of the employer's industry or particular sector.
 Familiarity with Public Company Accounting Oversight Board (PCAOB) standards, GAAS and Generally Accepted Accounting Principles (GAAP) is often beneficial.

 A manager needs to be a team worker, have good communication, project management and leadership skills, as well as being well versed in spreadsheet and auditing software.
 An IT audit manager should have experience with technology.

 Salary Information and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for auditors is good; the BLS projects that job opportunities for accountants and auditors will likely grow at a rate of 11% between 2014 and 2024.
-The median annual salary earned by all auditors and accountants was reported as $67,190 in May 2015 by the BLS.
-Those working in securities and commodity contracts intermediation and brokerage made the most money in 2015, averaging $95,540 a year.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment outlook for auditors is good; the BLS projects that job opportunities for accountants and auditors will likely grow at a rate of 6% between 2018 and 2028.
+The median annual salary earned by all auditors and accountants was reported as $70,500 in May 2018 by the BLS.
+Those working in school and employee bus transportation made the most money in 2018, averaging $$109,250 a year.